 28.9.
 Maintenance and monthly plan charges are subject to annual review.
 Increases will be in line with the rate of inflation determined in accordance with the Retail Price Index (RPI).
 However, increases to your agreement will be no more than 10% annually.

 28.10.
 Where the Supplier receives erroneous notification of an equipment fault in excess of two occasions in any calendar month, the Supplier has the discretion to make a proportionate charge in line with current rates.

 28.11.
 The Supplier’s rights are cumulative and in addition to any rights available to it at common law.

 28.12.
-The Customer accepts that they do not own the number(s) provided to you and that this agreement is personal to you.
-Therefore you have no right to sell or to agree to transfer the number(s) provided to you for use with the Services and you must not try to do so.
+The Customer accepts that they do not own the number(s) provided as temporary numbers.
+Therefore the Customer does not have the right to sell or to agree to transfer these number(s).

 28.13.
 The Contract shall be governed by the laws of England and the parties submit to the exclusive jurisdiction of the English courts.

-28.16.
+28.18.
 For Customers who have mobile SIM card(s), a limit can be placed on the mobile account whenever the usage has increased above the allocated bundle; if no limit is in place the customer is liable for the out-of bundle usage charges.
-Bundle limits may be placed without the Customer’s knowledge, but to ensure a limit is in place, the customer must raise this request to Circle in writing, by emailing email@example.com.
+Bundle limits may be placed without the Customer’s knowledge, but to ensure a limit is in place, the customer must raise this request to the Supplier in writing, by emailing firstname.lastname@example.org.